blueperf/demo-vt-issues/README.md

 The article describes two main categories of unexpected virtual thread performance:

-- low CPU, low tps - this was seen consistently on Linux kernel 4.x (RHEL 8 )
+- low CPU, low tps - seen consistently on Linux kernel 4.x (RHEL 8 )
-- high CPU, low tps - this was seen consistently on Linux kernel 6.2 (Ubuntu 22.04)
+- high CPU, low tps - seen consistently on Linux kernel 5.x (RHEL 9) kernel 6.2 (Ubuntu 22.04)
-  - Linux kernel 5.x (RHEL 9) showed intermittent "low CPU, low tps" and more often showed "high CPU, low tps"

 In this context, a few definitions:

 - low CPU: the SUT is not using all the available CPU, although it has enough offered load to do so.
 - high CPU: the SUT is using all the available CPU.
-- low tps: the SUT is handling significantly less traffic than a baseline established by running the same test with the SUT configured to use the Liberty thread pool to serve the offered load.
+- low tps: the SUT throughput with virtual threads is significantly lower than when running the same test with the SUT configured to use the Liberty thread pool.

-So if you want to see "low CPU, low tps", set up a test system with Linux kernel 4.x ... if you want to see "high CPU, low tps" use a system with Linux kernel 5.x (which might show some "low CPU, low tps" on occasion) or Linux kernel 6.x.
+So if you want to see "low CPU, low tps", set up a test system with Linux kernel 4.x; if you want to see "high CPU, low tps" use a system with Linux kernel 5.x (which might show "low CPU, low tps" on occasion) or Linux kernel 6.x.

 Or, stating it the other way around, if you can only get a test system with Linux kernel 4.x, then you should be able to reproduce "low CPU, low tps" but probably not "high CPU, low tps", and vice-versa if you can only get a test system with Linux kernel 5.x or 6.x.